-The manual method of rainfall measurement is the simplest method of rainfall measurement.
-This method basically includes the measurement of rainfall by means of an instrument which is known as a rain gauge.
-A rain gauge can be thus defined as the instrument that is used for the measurement of rainfall that works by sampling the incidence of rainfall at a specific point basically through an orifice of a known area.
-Types of Rain Gauge used in Rainfall Measurement are:
+The manual method of rainfall measurement is the simplest method and includes the measurement of rainfall by means of an instrument which is known as a rain gauge.

 Figure: Non-recording Rain Gauge (Symon’s rain gauge)

 Recording Rain Gauge delivers a permanent automatic record of the rainfall.